linuxchd/linuxchad.github.io/README.md

 ## BIOS
 We'll install Arch on UEFI mode, so you should enable the UEFI mode and disable the secure boot option on your BIOS system.
-(Also remember to change the boot order to boot through your USB device).
+> Also remember to change the boot order to boot through your USB device.

 ---